 It’s not you, it’s the work

-Going through the inevitable submission-rejection process, can be more than a little bruising.
-I know, I’m there now.
-The need to write is matched only by the desire for the work to be good, and acknowledged as such.
+For me, the need to write is matched only by the desire for the work to be good, and acknowledged as such.
 (Can’t you hear my writer’s ego whispering ‘read-me read-me, like-me like-me’?)

 The oft quoted, Agnes de Mille may have felt the same way: